emm-sam/Pinterest-Pipeline/README.md

 ### Overview
 This project is part of the AiCore career accelerator programme for Data Engineering.
-The aim of the project is to create an industry grade data pipeline with lambda architecture (batch and streaming processes) that manages high volumnes of data.
+The aim of the project is to create an industry grade data ELT pipeline with lambda architecture (batch and streaming processes) that manages high volumnes of data.
+There were a lot of new technologies to learn, providing an insight into each step of the process and how each are managed.
+The majority of the project is achieved using python, and as usual there are multiple approaches to achieve the same tasks.
+The main challenges for me were the configuration steps and linking technologies together.

 #### Technologies Used:
 - FastAPI
 - Kafka, kafka-python
 - Amazon S3 - Cloud Datalake
-- Spark / PySpark
+- PySpark
-- MAVEN
+- Maven
 - Cassandra
 - Presto
 - Airflow